Career Definition for a Firearms Repair Technician

 It is estimated that there are more than 265 million privately-owned firearms in the United States, according to GunPolicy.org.
 Firearms repair technicians are employed by manufacturers, sporting goods stores, law enforcement agencies, and small gun shops either as an owner or employee, according to the AGI.
 Demand for repair technicians is highest in rural areas where most gun owners reside.
 Salary is dependent upon level of training, skill and experience.

 Alternate Career Options

 For other repair career options, check out the following:

 Medical Equipment Repairer

 Those mechanically inclined with the skills for repairing things might be interested in the career of a medical equipment repairer.
 With just an associate's degree, these professionals can enter this occupation to install and repair patient care equipment.
-The BLS projected average employment growth of 6% from 2014-2024.
-In 2015, these repairers earned an annual median salary of $46,340, per the BLS.
+The BLS projected slower than average employment growth of 4% from 2016-2026.
+In 2017, these repairers earned an annual median salary of $48,820, per the BLS.